 What you do with your days depends on the ages of your kids, how much you want and are able to do ministry, and your particular summer mission.
 My desire was to help our family have a good summer alongside our team.

-Usually, I had “normal” days with the kids where I set our routine with family chores like laundry, quiet times, kid geared activities, and rest.
+Usually, I had some “normal” days with the kids where I set our routine with family chores like laundry, quiet times, kid geared activities, and rest.
 Other days I went on some appointments, met with some of the student women, and we participated in team activities.

 Some of the activities our children did with our team were: